m-acosta/BRCM/README.md

 # Backend
 # Initializing DB
 1. Open PGADMIN tool right click on databases and click create.
-A window will pop up give it a database name I named my brcm_db (keep note of it if yours is different) then select an owner.
+A window will pop up give it a database name I named my brcm_database (keep note of it if yours is different) then select an owner.
 Leave default setting for all other tabs and click save.

 2. Right click the newly created database and select query tool.
 A blank Query Editor text pad will appear.